Some deeper historical background may throw useful amounts of light on the rather intricate and fascinating social and political

 preferring the establishment of a popularly supported "Italian Republic".)!!!

-bombardment, having received some forty thousand cannon balls aimed at the its defences, by
+and weeks of bombardment, having received some forty thousand cannon balls aimed at the its defences, by

 forces under Piedmontese direction.